sandrovicente/coursera-r/getdata-prj/CodeBook.md

 Run analysis reads all the files mentioned in the section above.
 The following steps are performed:

-1. Merge of rows from the feature vectors contained in 'test/X_test.txt' and 'train/X_train.txt'
+1. Merge rows from the feature vectors contained in 'test/X_test.txt' and 'train/X_train.txt', in this order.

 2. Columns of the feature vectors corresponding to standard deviation and mean measurements are selected.
  1. This is performed by identifying the names of the features from the file 'features.txt' which contains 'std()' and 'mean()';
- 2. The names of the features are ordered following the order of the columns of the feature vectors from X_test / X_train;
+ 2. The names of the features are ordered following the order of the columns of the feature vectors in X_test / X_train;
- 3. The indexes of the features corresponding to 'std()' and 'mean()' are used to filter the corresponding columns on the feature vectors.
+ 3. The indexes of the features corresponding to 'std()' and 'mean()' are used to filter the corresponding columns in the feature vectors;
+ 4. The other columns in the feature vectors are discarded.

-3. The activities, contained in 'test/y_test.txt' and 'train/y_train.txt' are assigned to the feature vectores as an additional column, named 'al' (activity label).
+3. The activities, described by identifiers contained in 'test/y_test.txt' and 'train/y_train.txt', are assigned to the feature vectors as an additional column, named 'al' (activity label).

 4. The subjects identifiers, contained in 'test/subject_test.txt' and 'train/subject_train.txt', are also added to the feature vectors as another extra column 'id'.

-5. The resulting feature vector, containing 'id' and 'al', is associated to the activity names, contained in 'activity_labels.txt' through the use of 'merge' function.
+5. The resulting feature vectors, including 'id' and 'al' columns, are matched to the activity names, contained in 'activity_labels.txt' through the use of 'merge' function. 'al' is the key to associate activity names to the feature vectors.

-6. The result is a dataset containing all the previous columns (all mean and std features, 'id' and 'al') plus a new column 'activity' with the activity name.
+6. The result is a dataset containing all the previous columns ('mean()' and 'std()' features together with 'id' and 'al') plus a new column 'activity' with the corresponding activity name.

-7. This result is aggregated by 'id' and 'activity' (the column 'al' is discarded) in order to obtain the mean of the feature values per subject ('id') and activity.
+7. The 'aggregate' function is executed, performing the function 'mean' on feature values regarding each combination of subject ('id') and activity.
+The 'al' column is discarded in the process.

+8. The resulting dataset contains a single combination of subject ('id') and activity per row.
+Each row contains the means of the values of the variables 'mean()' and 'std()' of the original feature vector.
+The mean is calculated for the corresponding combination of subject and activity of the row.

 ### Running 'run_analysis.R'